 We painted butterfly magnets and wooden shaped butterflies as our craft.
 I found the butterfly magnet kit on Amazon and the wooden butterflies at Dollar Tree.
 We also had some fun snacks.
 Pepperidge Farm makes cute butterfly shaped crackers.
 I used our butterfly cookie cutters again to cut sandwiches.

 Butterfly Week was a lot of fun!
-I’m so glad we decided to kick off the summer with that theme.
+I’m so glad we decided to kick off the summer with these amazing butterfly crafts and activities.
 This week the kids are doing Vacation Bible School and we also have a beach trip coming up soon.
 I plan to do some fun acitivities at the beach that I hope to share.
 Then we’ll be back to DIY Summer Camp with Sports Week on June 24th!